 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added by the POWs who came up with the pipe, dug the trench, and ran the waterline.
 Just like the first faucet, the Japanese turned off the water when they wanted water to bathe, but unlike the first water line, the POWs had the ability to turn on the water again without the Japanese knowing it.

 There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
 In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
 The result was that flies were everywhere in the camp including the POW kitchens and in the food.

-In late May or early June, his parents received this message from the War Department.
+In late May, his parents received this message from the War Department.

 “Dear Mrs. G. Boysen: